-Set Up a SQL Server Database Alert (Windows)
+Set up a SQL Server database alert (Windows)

-Alerts also can be defined using Microsoft SQL Server Management Studio and SQL Server Agent.
+Alerts also can be defined by using Microsoft SQL Server Management Studio and SQL Server Agent.
 For more information, see Alerts.

-To set up a SQL Server database alert
+Set up a SQL Server database alert

 On the navigation tree of the Performance window, expand Performance Logs and Alerts.

 Right-click Alerts, and then select New Alert Settings.

 In the New Alert Settings dialog box, type a name for the new alert, and then select OK.

 On the General tab of the dialog box for the new alert, add a Comment.
 Select Add to add a counter to the alert.

 All alerts must have at least one counter.